The Justice and Peace Center is a ministry of the Mercy Junction

-The statement of purpose written by the Mercy Junction community is: "We are a community of faith, rooted in justice and peacemaking, guided by the Holy Spirit to express God's unbiased love for all of creation by providing a Christian framework for social righteousness in the Southeast."
+MERCY JUNCTION STATEMENT OF PURPOSE: "Mercy Junction is an interfaith community of artists, activists and people of faith, rooted in justice, hospitality and peacemaking, to express love for all creation by providing a sacred framework for social justice in the Southeast."

 Junction Justice and Peace Center at St. Andrews is listed on the

 Mercy Junction aims to create "the world as it should be" within the walls of the center, and fight for that same world outside our walls.
 Seeking to follow in the tradition of the peace churches, we are one of seven "peace communities" recognized and supported by the Presbyterian Peace Fellowship.
 As part of our commitment to non-violence we have established the center as a "safe space" and ask that no weapons -- no matters in whose hands they may be placed -- be brought into the center.
 We also ask that uniforms and badges not be worn into this building that has been established as a house of peace and safety for all of God's children.